ewhicher/matter/content/collections/pov/designing-for-people-the-planet-and-the-wallet.md

     content:
       -
         type: text
-        text: 'By only collecting the data you need from your user to deliver the service they want, you reduce the time (and energy) required to enter that data.
+        text: 'By only collecting the data you need from your customer to deliver the service they want, you reduce the time (and energy) required to enter that data.
 And, as a bonus, you’ll also save the cost (and energy) of storing all that unnecessary data.'
   -
     type: paragraph
     content: